|

 say a warm metal pipe or fitting that has a change of cross

-tubing (like nylon not braided hoses.
-Especially from bottle
+tubing (like small bore nylon not huge braided hoses).
+From bottle

-to solenoid.
-Or in fact anywhere before the metering Jet(s)
+to solenoid, and from solenoid valve to engine..
+Or in fact anywhere before the metering

-Worse it will change DURING a run as the nitrous cools the
+Worse it will change density DURING a run as the nitrous cools the

-pipework or fitting as it gasses off by the very thing thats
+pipe work or fitting as it gasses off by the very thing

 It gets more dense as it